cisarik/mychatgpt/README.md

 ## Verify logging
 1. Open the extension popup from the toolbar.
 2. Navigate to the **Debug** tab and click **Test log**.
-3. Open the dedicated debug page and use **Refresh** to confirm the new entry.
+3. Visit `chrome://extensions`, locate MyChatGPT, and use **Service worker → Inspect views** to review background logs in DevTools.
+4. Alternatively, open a `https://chatgpt.com` tab, launch DevTools (`Ctrl/Cmd + Shift + I`), and inspect the Console for content-script output.

 Logs are stored in `chrome.storage.local` under the key `debug_logs`.
-Use the **Export debug** button on the debug page to download the latest records.
+Use DevTools consoles to stream live entries instead of the in-page log list.

 ## Popup navigation
 - The popup now keeps Searches, Settings, and Debug content on a single surface with in-place tab switching.